Tom Shypitka

 Thomas Glenn Shypitka is a Canadian politician, who was elected to the Legislative Assembly of British Columbia in the 2017 provincial election.
-He represents the electoral district of Kootenay East as a member of the British Columbia Liberal Party caucus.
+He represented the electoral district of Kootenay East as a member of the BC United caucus.
+In Opposition, he has served as the Official Opposition Critic for Energy and Mines; Energy, Mines and Low Carbon Innovation; and Mines and Low Carbon Innovation.
+He was also appointed B.C.
+United caucus chair (2024) and deputy chair of the Select Standing Committee on Finance and Government Services (2023-2024).

 Shypitka is also an accomplished curler, having represented British Columbia at the 1991 Labatt Brier and 2010 Tim Hortons Brier.
+He has appeared at the Brier as both a right and left handed thrower (right handed in 1991, left handed in 2010), due to a knee injury.

+In the 2024 British Columbia general election, he ran as an independent but was unseated by Pete Davis from the Conservative Party of British Columbia.